Legionella - Role of the Responsible Person and Duty Holder

 The Dutyholder carries the ultimate responsibility for a safe and secure workplace environment.
 However, aspects of that responsibility can be assigned/delegated to other appointed individuals within an organisation.

-In practice, many organisations appoint a Responsible Person (Water), who carries out the roles and responsibilities listed above, the Dutyholder will give that responsibility to them, but cannot relinquish the accountability.
+In practice, many organisations appoint a Responsible Person (Water), who carries out the roles and responsibilities listed above.
+The Dutyholder will give that responsibility (through a formal letter of appointment) to them, but cannot relinquish the accountability.

 The Responsible Person (Water)

-The HSE’s ACOP L8 states that it is important for the Responsible Person (Water) to have;
+ACOP L8 clearly states that it is essential that the Responsible Person has;

-3. They must be properly trained to a level that ensures tasks are carried out in a safe, technically competent manner; and regularly refresh their water hygiene training;
+3. They must be adequately trained to a level that ensures tasks are carried out in a safe, technically competent manner, and regularly refresh their water hygiene training;

 4. Keep records of all initial and refresher training.;